datasig-ac-uk/Sepsis_Label_Extraction/src/database/README.md

 The script `00_define_database_environment.sh` contains relevant environment variables for connecting to PostgreSQL.
 It should not be necessary to change the value of any of these variables, with the exception of MIMIC_DATA_PATH, which you should change to the path containing the MIMIC-III data files you downloaded previously.

-To initialise the PostgreSQL installation with a new database for storing MIMIC-III data, invoke the script
+To initialise the PostgreSQL installation with a new database for storing MIMIC-III data, run the following command:
 ```console
 ./10_initialise_mimic_database.sh
 ```
-Note that this script and all subsequent scripts in the pipeline should be invoked from within this directory.
+Note that this command and all subsequent steps the pipeline should be run from within this directory.
 If you are asked to provide a password, try authenticating using the default password `postgres`.

 ## Populate the database using MIMIC-III data files